 In light of this, should it be surprising when someone looks up the secret you just refused to tell them?
 In their mind, how dare you withhold something like a secret to a magic trick?
-After all, they have been freely given the secrets to everything from the private lives of celebrities to the national secrets of world governments, and here you are telling them they can’t know how the card got to the top?
+After all, they have been freely given the secrets to everything from the private lives of celebrities to the national secrets of world governments, and here you are telling them they can’t know how the card got to the top of the deck?

 This is the new entitlement.

-Now we’re starting to see how what is a big deal to our inner circles is viewed as trivial to those outside those circles, and exposure doesn’t have the same gravity out there.
+Now we’re starting to see how what seems like a big deal to our inner circles is viewed as trivial to those outside those circles, and exposure doesn’t have the same gravity out there.

 As it relates to magic, this exposure will occasionally make its way to Youtube.
 It doesn’t even require an exposé-style video.
 Users can simply comment under the video of a performance with a detailed explanation, and a magical thing will happen.
 That comment will get voted up by other readers until it is one of the first few comments displayed underneath the video.

 You do not have all of the secrets anymore, but you never did.
-It’s not that your secrets are revealed more often than they were with the post-performance chatter and inquiries of yesteryear, but now it’s more in your face; it seems close, as if it is hanging on an invisible sky hook where you could just reach out and grab it.
+It’s not that your secrets are revealed more often than they were with the post-performance chatter and inquiries of yesteryear, but now it’s more in your face.
 So, what do you do?
 Accept it.

 Youtube simply is.